-What are Reserve Rates in Factoring?
+What are Reserve Rates?

 In order to understand reserves, you need to understand what advance, reserve, and factoring rates are.